 Does International Travel Cause Economic Growth?
 Evidence from China’s Removal of Travel Restrictions on Foreigners

 20 Pages Posted: 13 Aug 2019 Last revised: 19 Apr 2021

 Date Written: August 10, 2019

-International travel is a key channel of international knowledge diffusion and has been hypothesized to shape large cross-country differences in productivity and income.
+International travel has been hypothesized to shape large cross-country differences in productivity and income.
 However, evidence supporting this hypothesis, especially from developing countries, remains scarce.
-This paper examines the effect of a novel historical natural experiment, China’s removal of restrictions on travel by foreigners to designated Open-to-Foreigners-Counties (OFCs), on regional economic outcomes.
-Using a difference-in-differences strategy, we find that removing travel restrictions on foreigners leads to a 7.4% increase in per capita industrial output for the OFCs in 1985-1991.
+This paper fills this gap by studying a novel historical natural experiment -- China’s removal of travel restrictions on foreigners to designated Open-to-Foreigners-Counties (OFCs).
+Utilizing the county-by-county rollout of the OFCs, we find that removing travel restrictions on foreigners led to a 7.4 percent increase in per capita industrial output for the OFCs in 1985-1991.
 The positive effects are larger in counties with more foreign equipment and greater industrial human capital.
-Additionally, the OFCs record more patents.
 We highlight the role of person-based international knowledge diffusion in the economic catch-up of technology recipient countries.

 JEL Classification: O19, O33, O53